sherifahmed990/Cross-Layer-2-Bridge/README.md

 3-After 20(TRANSFERS_PER_ONION) claims have been maid at the DestinationDomainSideBridge contract, any LP can call declareNewHashOnionHeadToL1 to send the new hashonion to the L1 contract.</br>
 4-After waiting for the challenge period, you can use the optimism sdk to complete the message transfer to the L1 contract.</br>
 5-After the declareNewHashOnionHeadToSourcefunction in the L1 contract is called through the Optimism messenger contract, the addNewKnownHashOnion function in the SourceDomainSideBridge contract will be called.</br>
-6-Now Any lequedity provider can use the data from the Reward event emmited from the claim function at the DestinationDomainSideBridge contract to call the processClaims function and get payed.</br>
+6-Now Any liquedity provider can use the data from the Reward event emmited from the claim function at the DestinationDomainSideBridge contract to call the processClaims function and get payed.</br>

 ## Deployed Contracts :
 * L1DomainSideBridge (kovan) = "0xcd0291CA071Dbd75f1dB8d04D21fc9f2945196A3"